temp128734123/github-proxy/README.md

 * Maven
 # Containerization (docker)
 To run the application in docker:
+* Build the jar using `mvn package`
 * Build the image: `docker build -t github-proxy .`
 * Run a container: `docker run -p 8080:8080 github-proxy`
 # API doc
-Having run the application, you can access Swagger via default `http://localhost:8080/swagger-ui/index.html`
+Having run the application, you can access Swagger via default http://localhost:8080/swagger-ui/index.html
 # Testing approach
 Black-box testing is used to simplify and encourage refactoring.
 All assertions are carried out on the level of API contract.
 No mocking is used for GitHub API, all requests are being passed to the actual one, for accounts that have been prepared beforehand.